ShawnQin/academic-website/content/home/experience.md

   description = """
   Research projects:

-  * Developing neural circuit model to understand olfactory information processing
+  * Developing novel framework to understand the computational primitive of neurons.

   """